Quiirex/Quiirex/README.md

 ### 👨🏻‍💻 &nbsp;About Me
 <p align="center">
-💡 &nbsp;I like to explore new technologies and automate most of my workflow.\
+💡 &nbsp;I like to explore new technologies and automate most of my workflow.<br/>
-🎓 &nbsp;I'm currently studying Informatics and communication technologies at the Faculty of Electrical Engineering and Computer Science (University of Maribor).\
+🎓 &nbsp;I'm currently studying Informatics and communication technologies at the Faculty of Electrical Engineering and Computer Science (University of Maribor).<br/>
-🌱 &nbsp;I'm on a track for learning more about Artificial Intelligence, Machine Learning and Biometrics.\
+🌱 &nbsp;I'm on a track for learning more about Artificial Intelligence, Machine Learning and Biometrics.<br/>
-✍️ &nbsp;In my free time, I like playing video games and read.\
+✍️ &nbsp;In my free time, I like playing video games and read.<br/>
 👌 &nbsp;I'm a very detail oriented person - a perfectionist.
 </p>
 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>